BCDevOps/devops-platform-workshops/101-lab/content/11_debugging_containers.md

 ```
 pwd
 ```
 Next, let's synchronise this new empty folder with the data folder on our mongodb pod.
-For me, this is `/users/matt/lab`.
+For me, this local path is `/users/matt/lab`.
 Add the podname and path to your lab folder in the command below.
 ```
-oc rsync [mongopodname]:var/lib/mongodb/data [localpath]
+oc -n [-dev] rsync [mongopodname]:/var/lib/mongodb/data [localpath]
 ```
 Now let's confirm that these files have been copied locally.
 Let's get a list of folders in the current directory.
 ```